rainlab/translate-plugin/UPGRADE.md

 ## Upgrade Instructions

-Navigate to **System → Sites** and create a site for each locale used by the website.
-Continue using this plugin as normal.
+1. Navigate to **System → Sites** and create a site for each locale used by the website.

+2. Replace the `localePicker` and `alternateHrefLangElements` components used in the front end.

+3. Continue using this plugin as normal.

 ## Key Differences